Bremerton gears up for first game, return of praying coach Joe Kennedy

 Clearly, the district hopes to avoid the kind of melee that happened at an October 16, 2015 homecoming game.
 A political and media frenzy was playing out over Kennedy’s battle to continue praying at games.
 The district was receiving a flood of threatening emails from around the country, some telling school leaders to burn in hell.

 As Kennedy began to pray, the coach’s supporters jumped over gates to join him on the field, knocking over students in the process.
-His team’s players were busy signing a fight song, but opposing team members gathered around Kennedy and bowed their heads.
+His team’s players were busy singing a fight song, but opposing team members gathered around Kennedy and bowed their heads.

 The district, drawing up extensive policies around Kennedy’s return, is forbidding spectators or media on the field during or immediately following games.